Instructions for payroll

 updateReport

 Sometimes, a branch will send over one payroll file, and then later send an update because their first report was wrong.
 These updated reports are a pain to deal with because they only have some of the workers: any worker not in the updated report is assumed to have correct data in the original report.
-You decide to write a function to make updating reports easy.
+You decide to define a function to make updating reports easy.

 updateReport takes three filenames as arguments specifying a original file, an update file, and a result file to write into.
-It must write an updated report based on the original file by discarding rows for employees listed in the update file, and then adding all rows from the update file (in the same order they appear in that file).
+It must write an updated report based on the original file by filtering out rows for employees listed in the update file, and then adding all rows from the update file (in the same order they appear in that file).
 All of the rows of the original file which aren't being updated will come first in the result file, followed by all of the rows in the update file.

-The values in the "Id" column in the two files determine which rows from the base file are being discarded: if the "Id" value from a row in the original file appears in the "Id" column of any row of the update file, that original row should not be written to the result file (because the corresponding row of the update file will include that employee and will be written to the result).
+What does it mean for an employee to be "listed in the update file"?
+The value of the "Id" column represents a worker's unique ID, so only if an ID from the original file is found among the IDs of the update file do we discard the original row.
+In other words, if the "Id" value from a row in the original file appears in the "Id" column of any row of the update file, that original row should not be written to the result file (because the corresponding row of the update file will include that employee and will be written to the result).

-The columns may be in different orders in the different files, but by using csv.DictReader you won't have to worry about that.
+The columns may be in different orders in the different files, but by using csv.DictReader you shouldn't have to worry about that.
 The output file should have the same columns in the same order as the first input file.

 You must use a csv.DictReader to read the data, and you must use a csv.DictWriter to write the data.